-Table 16-2 Socioeconomic - Mitigation Measures - Construction Phase
+Table 16-13 Socioeconomic - Mitigation Measures - Construction Phase

 Impact/ Source Mitigation Measure Responsibility Schedule The project will seek to employ local workers where they are willing and available and have the skills required for the task.
 Non-specialist job opportunities will be offered to the local residents prior to hiring of employees from other areas when possible.
 The employment of women and vulnerable groups will be specifically targeted when possible.
 EPC CESMP - Planning Employment and Accommodation Establish and implement a recruiting policy and ensure that the necessary measures to mitigate negative impacts associated with labour and working conditions are implemented (e.g. child and forced labour, exploitation, excessive overtime, insufficient wages, harassment, unsafe/unhygienic living and working conditions, etc.).
 Labour and working conditions will be aligned with IFC standards.
 EPC CESMP - Planning, Management Workers' accommodation (if required, as it is not envisaged at this stage) will comply with IFC standards.
 EPC CESMP - Planning Strict controls over the provision of housing shall prevent any unplanned settlements from developing.
 EPC CESMP - Monitoring A Retrenchment Plan will be prepared for moving from construction to operation.
-EPC CESMP- Planning Purchases The EPC will only engage with reputable subcontractors that do not use force or child labour and are capable to implement the applicable with environmental and social measures established in the CESMP and other documents applicable to the construction of the project.
+EPC & Project Company CESMP- Planning Purchases The EPC will only engage with reputable suppliers that do not use force or child labour and are capable to comply with the environmental and social standards established by the IFC for suppliers.
 EPC CESMP - Planning, Management Purchase of goods and services within the local/regional area will be prioritized.
+EPC CESMP - Planning, Management E&S and Health and Safety Risks If any activities that have not been assessed on the SESIA are proposed, potential E&S and HS risks to the communities will be assessed prior to their implementation or development.
 EPC CESMP - Planning, Management